husthed/husthed.github.io/Vim/Plugin/Taglist.md

 ## Source code
 https://github.com/vim-scripts/taglist.vim
 ## Description
 The "Tag List" plugin is a source code browser plugin for Vim.
+It is no useful for auto completion.
 ## [How to use](https://github.com/vim-scripts/taglist.vim)

 ### Keys for taglist window